Table of Contents:

 - Pasta and other high carbohydrates, low nutrient foods (pizza).

 - Whole milk and other whole milk dairy foods.

 Stage 5 – Regular Diet

 Its time to start your new life.

-Admittedly, the hardest part and the most important factor in your long-term success is your ability to implement a healthy, sustainable lifestyle.
+Admittedly, the hardest part and the most critical factor in your long-term success is your ability to implement a healthy, sustainable lifestyle.
 Does this mean you will never have a cookie again?
 Possibly, but probably not.
-It simply means you will choose healthy foods over unhealthy foods.
-You will shop healthy and your body will receive it’s energy from nutrient dense foods that keep you satiated.
+It merely means you will choose healthy foods over unhealthy foods.
+You will shop healthy, and your body will receive its energy from nutrient-dense foods that keep you satiated.